Parallel and I/O-efficient Randomisation of Massive Networks using Global Curveball Trades: Randomisation schemes

-Theorem~\ref{thm:globaltrades} allows us to use global trades instead of single trades since this change does not alter the stationary distribution of the Markov chain.
+Theorem~\ref{thm:globaltrades} allows us to use global trades as a substitute for a sequence of single trades, as global trades preserve the stationary distribution of Curveball's Markov chain.
+The proof extends \cite{Carstens2016}, which shows convergence of global trades in bipartite or directed graphs, to undirected graphs and uses similar techniques.

 \begin{mythm} Let $G = (V, E)$ be an arbitrary simple undirected graph, and let $\Omega_G$ be the set of all simple directed graphs that have the same degree sequence as $G$.
 The Curveball algorithm with global trades and started at $G$ converges to the uniform distribution on $\Omega_G$. \end{mythm} \begin{proof} In order to prove the claim, we have to show irreducibility and aperiodicity of the Markov chain as well as symmetry of the transition probabilities.

-For the first two properties it suffices to show that whenever there exists a trade from state $A$ to $B$, there also exists a global trade from $A$ to $B$ (see \cite{Carstens2015} for a similar argument).
-Observe that a there is a non-zero probability that a single trade does not change the graph, e.g. by selecting $\sigma_i$ as identity.
+For the first two properties it suffices to show that whenever there exists a single trade from state $A$ to $B$, there also exists a global trade from $A$ to $B$ (see \cite{Carstens2015} for a similar argument).\footnote{ Since each global trade can be emulated by its $n/2$ decomposed single trades, the reverse is true for a hop of $n/2$ single trade steps.
+Due to dependencies however the transition probabilities generally do not match, see $V = \{1, 2, 3, 4\}$ and $E = \{[1,2],[3,4]\}$ for a simple counterexample. } Observe that there is a non-zero probability that a single trade does not change the graph, e.g. by selecting $\sigma_i$ as the identity.
 Hence there is a non-zero probability that \ldots \begin{itemize} \item a global trade does not alter the graph at all.
 This corresponds to a self-loop at each state of the Markov chain and hence guarantees aperiodicity. \item all but one single trade of a global trade do not alter the graph.
 In this case, a global trade degenerates to a single trade and the irreducibility shown in~\cite{Carstens2015} carries over. \end{itemize}